TkTech/wetorm/README.md

 - **Code Sharing**: Share your Django examples via GitHub Gist URLs
 - **Zero Setup**: No installation required - everything runs in the browser
 - **Syntax Highlighting**: Python code editor with syntax highlighting and auto-completion
+- **100% client-side**: Your code never leaves your browser

+For a more feature-complete option, check out xterm's [DryORM][], which inspired this fun weekend project.

 ## Usage